-We choose not to publish images that don’t have groundlock.
-About 95% of the time lack of groundlock is due to clouds (see above).
+About 95% of the time lack of groundlock is due to clouds.
 However other conditions, such as extreme latitudes, topography and open water can also impact our ability to reference images to the ground.
 Non-groundlocked imagery only has approximate geo-location.
 We recommend only using imagery that has achieved groundlock to prevent user dis-orientation or analysis errors.
+All images that do not have ground lock use are classified in the image metadata as

 Very occasionally a test quality image without groundlock will achieve groundlock and be re-categorized after 24-72 hours.
 However, it is more common that ground control points get refined post-publication.
 Normally this happens within the first 24 hours an image appears in our catalog.

 Non-publication due to image quality¶